rtmigo/prefnotifiers_flutter/README.md

 otherNotifier = 20;

 // now the myParam.value is still 5.
-// And the myParam has no idea it is changed
+// And the myParam has no idea it is changed twice
 ```